Martingale Theory

 2.5 Doob’s Maximal Inequalities

-3. Stopping Times & Optional Stopping
+3. Stopping Times and Optional Stopping

-- Example: “Stop when ” is a stopping time.
+- Example.
+“Stop when ” is a stopping time.

 - is bounded ( a.s.).